Liberal Democrat

 Saturday, February 28, 2015

-Stacey Anderson: Video: The China Syndrome 1979, A Movie That Became a True Story
+Stacey Anderson: The China Syndrome (1979)

 If you are familiar with Three Mile Island and then you see The China Syndrome, I think you would leave the movie thinking, “wow that could actually happen”.
 Because the Three Mile explosion which happened at a nuclear power plant outside of Harrisburg, Pennsylvania in March of 1979 happened about two months after The China Syndrome came out in January or February of 1979.
-China Syndrome is not about a nuclear power plant explosion, but about what could potentially happen at a plant like that if it is not run properly, lets say.
+China Syndrome is not about a nuclear power plant explosion, but about what could potentially happen at a plant like that if it is not run properly, let's say.

 There is a bad vibration at a nuclear power plant in Southern California just outside of Los Angeles and the plant knows about it and decides to if not cover it up, play it down so they don’t get any bad publicity or have to deal with regulators about it.
 A news anchor and cameraman at a local TV knows something is going on and believes the power plant is not giving the whole story.
 But their boss’s don’t want to go any further in the story and risk a big lawsuit.
 Kimberly Wells played by Jane Fonda and Richard Adams played by Michael Douglas decided to look into the story anyway.
 And that is how this story gets going.